 Why do we need documents?
 We are well used to producing and providing “documents” in construction.
 Drawings, specifications, schedules, bills of quantities, product manuals, certificates, warranties, contracts, etc While we may use lots of “digital tools” to produce these, they are typically delivered in “static” formats, like printed pages, or scanned .pdf’s, for others to use.
 The problem with “documents” as mentioned above, is that the only way to find information, is to manually open and read the documents, and with hundreds and thousands of documents on a typical project, this can be a very time-consuming (or near impossible) task.

-In the short-term, we will still need “documents”, but as computers get more powerful and connected, we see a trend is towards more “data”, which is digital, searchable and manageable (able to be kept up-to-date, analysed, monitored and assessed).
+In the short-term, we will still need “documents”, but as computers get more powerful and connected, we see a trend is towards more “data”, which is digital, searchable and manageable (able to be kept up-to-date, analyzed, monitored and assessed).
 Some forms of “information” may be difficult, or possibly not appropriate, to store as “data”, such as long text based narratives, like manuals, specifications and reports, or officially “signed” documents like contracts and certificates.
 Documents also provide a fixed historical “record” of the development process of buildings, not just information about the building itself.

-Documents should be well-organised and indexed, and stored in an accessible system, if they are going to be of any use to anyone.
+Documents should be well-organized and indexed, and stored in an accessible system, if they are going to be of any use to anyone.
 People need some way of knowing that they are looking at the latest version of the correct document, or they will not trust the information.
 PAS1192-2 refers to the Common Data Environment (CDE) which is a well-managed central repository of information, using a clear file-naming convention, and a carefully managed approvals workflow, to make sure documents are properly controlled and easy to find.

 Is this just relevant to BIM projects?